UFW Foundation Staff

 Cecilia Favela, Administrative Assistant

 Ricardo Nuñez, BIA Accredited Representative Mr. Nuñez began work with the UFW Foundation in March 2008 as a service provider in the Foundation's Salinas office.
 Having worked in the fields himself when he immigrated to the United States, Mr. Nuñez was very eager to join the Foundation to help farm workers understand and access their legal rights.
 After months of training and studying immigration law, Mr. Nuñez became accredited as a BIA Representative.
-He holds a Bachelor's Degree in Liberal Studies from California State University, Monterey Bay.Phoenix Service Center
+He holds a Bachelor's Degree in Liberal Studies from California State University, Monterey Bay.Phoenix Office

 Juanita Gutierrez, Community Outreach Provider